UKHomeOffice/pttg-ip-e2e-tests/README.md

 If tests are run automatically from the docker container, the results will be located in the `out` directory.

-## Running tests locally with Drone

-If you have Drone CLI 0.8.* installed locally you can run this test suite locally with the command `drone exec`.

 ## Running test in Intellij
 Tests can also be run manually via IntelliJ or command line once the docker-compose is up.
 To run the test manually and see their outcome it's possible to run the VNC Viewer